toskan/music_plugin/user_support.md

   - on the WFMU page with the currently playing playlist (playlist and comments)
   - songs on WFMU playlists that are starred / favorited (sent to your loved track list in your last.fm profile)

-If the process was not successful, you can select the **Reset Key and Sercret** link inside the pop-up which will allow you to try again.

 Please, get in touch at wfmu.plugin AT gmail.com if you run into any issues.